freedomofpress/securedrop-docs/docs/backup_and_restore.rst

    ./securedrop-admin restore --preserve-tor-config sd-backup-2020-07-22--01-06-25.tar.gz

+This is a suitable option if you have a backup archive taken from an instance with v2 onion services, and wish to restore it to an instance that is now using v3 onion services.

-If you require any assistance, please `contact Support`_.
+If you require any assistance with migration or data recovery, please `contact Support`_.

 .. _contact Support: https://securedrop-support.readthedocs.io/en/latest/